jbellsey/redux-model-utils/docs/actions.md

     load: {
       params: 'id',
       async: ({id}) => apiCall(id).then(userData => {
-        // the private action "_store" is nested inside privateActions privateActions.user.load._store(userData);
+        // the private action "_store" is deeply nested in privateActions privateActions.user.load._storeUser(userData);
       }),

-      // this private action is used only here to store the result of the query.
+      // this private action is used to store the result of the query.
       // it's nested inside "load" to clarify its relationship. and it's private
       // to prevent meddling outsiders from using it.
-      _store: {
+      _storeUser: {
         private: true,
         params: 'userData',
         reducer: () => {}